Swetha-Jalluri/MLOps/Labs/Airflow_Labs/Airflow_Labs_New/Lab1/README.md

 - **Docker** - Containerization

 ## Conclusion
-This enhanced version demonstrates a practical transition from exploratory data analysis (clustering) to predictive analytics (classification).
-The workflow is production-ready and showcases best practices in MLOps including proper train-test splitting, model evaluation, and feature importance analysis.
+This enhanced version demonstrates a practical transition from exploratory data analysis (clustering) to predictive analytics (classification) using the Wine Quality dataset.
+The workflow showcases best practices in MLOps including proper train-test splitting, model evaluation, and feature importance analysis.